The Wilds (Ohio)

-The Wilds is a private, non-profit safari park and conservation center that combines conservation science and education programs.
-This park also offers visitors leisure activities such as ziplining, horseback riding, and fishing.
-Located in southeastern Muskingum County, Ohio, just west of the village of Cumberland, the Wilds is home to rare and endangered species from around the globe living in natural, open-range habitats.
+The Wilds is a private, non-profit safari park and conservation center located in southeastern Muskingum County, Ohio, just west of Cumberland.
+The park combines conservation science and education programs, and also offers visitors leisure activities such as ziplining, horseback riding, and fishing.

-The property encompasses 9154 acre of reclaimed coal mine land and includes 2000 acre of pastures and a 27 acre Carnivore Conservation Center.
+The property encompasses 37.04 km2 of reclaimed coal mine land and includes 8.1 km2 of pastures and a 27 acre Carnivore Conservation Center.
 The Wilds is designated an Audubon Important Bird Area so the property includes a birding station with covered lookout as well as a butterfly habitat with hiking trails, more than 15 mi of mountain bike and hiking trails and approximately 150 lakes.

-The Wilds is the largest wildlife conservation center in North America and is open between the months of May and October.

-The Park was made on reclaimed land dug by the dragline Big Muskie.